 Rand McNally has a map-making history that dates back to 1856, but the company was a bit slow to the dance and didn't offer free driving directions online until 1999.

 If you haven't tried Rand McNally for directions, you might give them a try, particularly if you are planning a long trip with multiple segments.
-You can customize your route, and Rand McNally's site will recognize any address format, so if even if you're not entirely sure of your end destination, their interface should be able to get you there.
+You can customize your route, and Rand McNally's site will recognize any address format, so even if you're not entirely sure of your end destination, their interface should be able to get you there.

 Be advised that their accuracy is a little buggier than some of the other maps and directions sites.